 - Go to the neighborhood pool.

 - Catch a free concert in the park.

 - Take a spin down a scenic country or mountain road.
 Stop at little tourist shops along the way.

 - Visit the best ice cream shop within 15 miles.

 - Bring the kids to a petting zoo.

 - Go fishing and cook up a summer seafood feast with your catch.

-- Go crabbing and have a crab boil when you return home.
+- Experience crabbing and have a crab boil when you return home.

-- Go on an outing to the local farmer's market.
+- Stop in at the local farmer's market.

 - Stroll along the boardwalk and play the games.